How to Tell (Quickly) if You Are Nearsighted

 An eyeglass prescription contains a variety of numbers, according to Medicine Net.
 In addition to numbers relating to your nearsightedness, your prescription may also include measurements of the degree of your astigmatism and the orientation of that astigmatism.
 Those numbers are crucial in creating the right lenses for you.

 In an online shop, you can type in the measurements listed on your prescription, or you can scan your prescription and upload an image.
 Walk-in shops may work in much the same way.
 Some retailers require a prescription that is current and has not expired, but others have looser rules.

 If you’ve discovered that you have myopia and you’d like to take steps to fix the issue, you will need a prescription.
 Clearly, visiting a doctor is the only way to get that prescription.
 So what can you do with the results of an at-home vision test?

-If you've never been diagnosed with myopia, your test results could highlight a problem that's new to you, and that should be brought to the attention of a doctor.
+If you’ve never been diagnosed with myopia, your test results could highlight a problem that is new to you, and that should be brought to the attention of a doctor.
 New symptoms like this could be indicative of a new and serious health problem that your doctor could help you to solve.